ShiviPro/progress-checklist/MajorProject_1.md

 ## Product Detail Page
 - [x] If you click on any product you should be redirected to a single product page with all its details & the "Add to Cart" & "Add to Wishlist" buttons.

-_Note: Certain UI bugs need to be fixed.
-Also, certain components like ratings need to be added in the details page._
+_Note: A section listing other artwork that the user might be interested in, has to be added on the details page._

 ## Wishlist Management